StackStorm-Exchange/stackstorm-vsphere/README.md

 ## Connection Configuration

-You will need to specificy the details of the vcenter instance you will be connecting to within the `/opt/stackstorm/config/vsphere.yaml` file.
+You will need to specify the details of the vcenter instance you will be connecting to within the `/opt/stackstorm/config/vsphere.yaml` file.
-You can specificy multiple environments using nested values
+You can specify multiple environments using nested values

 ```yaml
 ---